vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 A real-life download of Ubuntu 20.04 (~2.8 GB), which is a well seeded torrent, downloading from 40-50 peers, comes down at ~9 MBps on my network.
-But that's also the exact capacity of my downlink.
-Quite good, but it doesn't tell us much.
+But that's also the exact capacity of my downlink, so this doesn't tell us much.

 Testing on localhost, with a single cratetorrent seed and leech, the current limit seems to be around 270 MBps.
 This value is from the second run, making use of the seed's saturated read cache.
-The first run fluctuated in the range 160-200 MBps.
+The first run fluctuated in the range of 160-200 MBps.

 However, CPU usage on the seed is *very* high.
 Profiling points to the disk read function where half of the CPU time is taken up by `preadv` and the other by